Adam Serwer: Life and career

 Serwer was raised in Washington, D.C.
 His father, Daniel Serwer, was in the Foreign Service, which resulted in Serwer spending part of his childhood overseas.
 His mother, Jacquelyn Serwer, is the chief curator of the Smithsonian Institution's National Museum of African American History and Culture.
 His father is of Polish Jewish descent, and his mother is African-American.

 Serwer received his bachelor's degree from Vassar College and his master's degree from the Columbia University Graduate School of Journalism.
 Following graduate school, he was a writing fellow at The American Prospect.
 He later worked at Mother Jones, MSNBC, The Washington Post, Jack and Jill Politics, Salon, and The Atlantic as a guest blogger for Ta-Nehisi Coates.
-He began work at BuzzFeed News as the national editor in August 2014.
-Serwer was hired as a senior editor at The Atlantic on August 15, 2016.
+In August 2014, he began work at BuzzFeed News as the national editor.

+In August 2016, Serwer was hired as a senior editor at The Atlantic.
 His work there has focused on white supremacy, race in America, and the Trump administration.
 Essays such as "The Nationalist's Delusion", "White Nationalism's Deep American Roots", and "The Cruelty Is the Point" have been cited by other journalists in various outlets.
-He has also appeared on other media outlets such as All Things Considered, The Opposition with Jordan Klepper, In the Thick, and On My Mind with Diane Rehm to discuss his writing.
+He has appeared on other media outlets such as All Things Considered, The Opposition with Jordan Klepper, In the Thick, and On My Mind with Diane Rehm to discuss his writing.
 In his best known essay, "The Cruelty Is the Point", published in 2018, Serwer argued that the Trump administration’s policies were not only cruel, but cruel by design.

-Serwer received a fellowship from the Shorenstein Center in 2019, for which he researched the historical role of African Americans and voting.
+In 2019, Serwer received a fellowship from the Shorenstein Center, for which he researched the historical role of African Americans and voting.
 He received the 2019 Hillman Prize for his work on the rise of Trump, Trumpism and America's history of racism.

 His first book, The Cruelty Is the Point: The Past, Present, and Future of Trump's America, is a collection of essays that was released June 29, 2021 by One World/Penguin Random House.
 The book was named to the New York Times Best Seller list.
 Kirkus reviewed it as "a strong contribution to conversations about racism, injustice, and violence, all of which continue to plague this country."